Sense: Internal

 The perception of time is also sometimes called a sense, though not tied to a specific receptor.

-Nonhuman animal sensation and perception
+Non-human animal sensation and perception

 Human analogues

 Other living organisms have receptors to sense the world around them, including many of the senses listed above for humans.
 However, the mechanisms and capabilities vary widely.

 Smell

 An example of smell in non-mammals is that of sharks, which combine their keen sense of smell with timing to determine the direction of a smell.
 They follow the nostril that first detected the smell.
 Insects have olfactory receptors on their antennae.
 Although it is unknown to the degree and magnitude which non-human mammals can smell better than humans, humans are known to have far fewer olfactory receptors than mice, and humans have also accumulated more genetic mutations in their olfactory receptors than other primates.

 Vomeronasal organ

 Many animals (salamanders, reptiles, mammals) have a vomeronasal organ that is connected with the mouth cavity.
 In mammals it is mainly used to detect pheromones of marked territory, trails, and sexual state.
 Reptiles like snakes and monitor lizards make extensive use of it as a smelling organ by transferring scent molecules to the vomeronasal organ with the tips of the forked tongue.
-In reptiles the vomeronasal organ is commonly referred to as Jacobson's organ.
+In reptiles, the vomeronasal organ is commonly referred to as Jacobson's organ.
 In mammals, it is often associated with a special behavior called flehmen characterized by uplifting of the lips.
-The organ is vestigial in humans, because associated neurons have not been found that give any sensory input in humans.
+The organ is believed vestigial in humans, because associated neurons have not been found that give any sensory input in humans.